What We Do

 The Bittern Awards were launched in 2008 to recognise groups, organisations or individuals who have made an outstanding contribution to Arnside and Silverdale Area of Outstanding Natural Beauty.

-The current holder is Bill Grayson who has worked for 25 years as a conservation grazing farmer in Arnside & Silverdale AONB.
-To learn more about Bill’s story, visit our News page at https://www.arnsidesilverdaleaonb.org.uk/bill-grayson-receives-bittern-award/
+The current holder is Tony Riden (pictured) who for almost 25 years worked as the Arnside & Silverdale AONB Countryside Officer and during this time ran a very successful volunteer programme and made a huge contribution to the biodiversity of the area.
+To learn more about Tony’s story, visit our News page at https://www.arnsidesilverdaleaonb.org.uk/congratulations-tony/

 Past recipients include: